Lobo Cancer Challenge 2021 is a virtual event

 Do you offer recognition for top fundraisers?

 Yes, the Top Three Fundraising Teams and the Top Three Fundraising Individuals will be recognized for their efforts!
-Recognition will take place on Lobo Cancer Challenge weekend, Friday, September 24 – Saturday, September 25.
+Recognition will take place during the week preceding the Lobo Cancer Challenge, which takes place on Saturday, September 25.
+Details to come.
 Only the amounts raised by noon on Tuesday, September 21, 2021, count towards the qualifying fundraising totals for recognition.

 What do my fundraising dollars support?